huijing/slides/chinese-web-typography/README.md

 ## Mixed writing modes

 Another project I worked on was a bilingual, mixed layout site, and that was quite an experience.
-What I'd built previously was a proof-of-concept kind of thing, but this was going to be a proper website, with pages and stuff.
 It's a website about Penang Hokkien, which is the dialect of my home town.
 And what I realised it that the ease of implementing vertical layouts opens up an aspect of graphic design that isn't often seen on the web at the moment.

 One of the ideas I had was to make a bookshelf style list of posts with just CSS.
 So that was done using writing-mode and a rotation transform for the header, just to get the text to face the other direction.
 I have grown quite fond of using a vertical header when a page has many sections, I find it helps break up the monotony.